Why The First 5 Years of Child Development Are So Important

 Reviewed by Jose A. Ramos Jr., Director of Prevention

-Jose A. Ramos Jr., MSW, is the Director of Primary Prevention at Children’s Bureau.
+Jose A. Ramos Jr., MSW, is the Senior Program Director at Children’s Bureau and is on the Board of Directors.
 He has worked with Children’s Bureau since 1994 and has over 30-years of experience working in the Child Welfare field.
 He has a master’s degree in social work from the University of Long Beach and is earning his MBA.
 Jose is also Secretary of the National Association of Social Workers